etn-ccis/blui-doc-it/src/docs/community/contactus.md

 ## How to Contact Us

-If you have any general questions or feedback that may benefit other users of the platform, please post them on our [CCIS PX Blue Yammer](https://www.yammer.com/eaton.com/#/threads/inGroup?type=in_group&feedId=13986505&view=all)
+If you have any general questions or feedback that may benefit the greater PX Blue community, please post them on our [Yammer Forum](https://www.yammer.com/eaton.com/#/threads/inGroup?type=in_group&feedId=13986505&view=all).

 For more targeted, product-specific questions you can email the team directly at <a href="mailto:pxblue@eaton.com">pxblue@eaton.com</a>.